dhj03/among-dust/README.md

 ## 6. Interface

-The layer of abstraction is at the level of the `DungeonManiaController`.
+The layer of abstraction is at the level of the `AmongDustController`.

 The controller methods interact with a HTTP layer in the form of a web server.